-If you contact individuals to promote a political view or to otherwise influence them, this is considered direct marketing, which is also regulated by GDPR and the Privacy and Electronic Communications Regulations (PECR).
+If you contact individuals to promote a political view or to otherwise influence them, this is considered direct marketing, which is also regulated by UK GDPR and the Privacy and Electronic Communications Regulations (PECR).
 Direct marketing includes contact by:

 - text or similar message;

 - phone or automated calls.

 How can I understand more about data protection and electronic marketing law?